Skip to content

 Hasjim Djalal: The Architect of Indonesia’s Maritime Sovereignty

-His legacy is not always visible in daily headlines, but it is present in every […]
+His legacy is not always visible in daily headlines, but […]

 Maritime Fightersdenun23.03.2026